smithkeller/smithkeller.github.io/README.md

-# Smith and Keller Website
+# Find the Greater Good Website

 ## Adding New Clients